All work, no play may have made Jack a dull (F5)boy, but all work, no God has left Jack with a lost (F5)soul.

 his king dom stands.

-His A “Not mer this i time, can dream is be gin ning to (F5)seem more and more like a night mare with have ev ’ry pass to ing (F5)day.
+His A “Not this time, dream is be gin ning to (F5)seem more and more like a night mare with have ’ry pass to ing (F5)day.

-And “Dad dy, can you come to my game?”
+And dy, can you come to my game?”
 “Oh, Ba by, please don’t work late.”
-An oth er wast ed week end, and they are slip ping a way.
+An oth er ed week end, and they are slip ping a way.

 ’Cause he works all (Bb5)day and lies a wake at night.